lorenzifrancesco/blog/lorenziblog/content/_index.md

 <img src="/images/email.jpg" alt="Nice pic" style="width:30%; float:right; margin:1rem;">
  I'm a passionate Ph.D. student of Theoretical Physics of Matter, at the department of Physics and Astronomy of University of Padova.
-I have background in optics and photonics for telecommunications.
+I have background in photonics for telecommunications.

 My current research interests are in theoretical physics of matter:
 - solitons and their stability in classical and quantum field theories
-- highly nonlinear phenomena in Bose-Einstein condensates, Josephson oscillations
+- nonlinear phenomena in Bose-Einstein condensates, Josephson oscillations

-Due to my background in photonic engineering and ICT, I'm also interested in
+- nonlinear fiber optics

+I am also interested in:
 - classical and quantum optical communications in optical fibers
-- nonlinear fiber optics
-- microwave engineering

-Other personal interests are philosophy of science, post-structuralism, science and technology studies (STS), music.
+My personal interests are philosophy of science, RF and microwave electronics, and music.
+Over the years I built an electronics lab, and lately I got the amateur radio operator license with callsign [IU3UHF](https://www.qsl.net/iu3uhf).

 #### Recent publications